On $p$-adic Asai $L$-functions of Bianchi modular forms at non-ordinary primes and their decomposition into bounded $p$-adic $L$-functions: Signed -adic Asai -functions of Bianchi modular forms

 \section{Signed $p$-adic Asai $L$-functions of Bianchi modular forms}

-This section addresses the factorization of unbounded $p$-adic $L$-functions (i.e. $p$-adic distributions) into bounded signed $p$-adic $L$-functions (i.e. $p$-adic measures) in the spirit of Pollack, Sprung, and Lei-Loeffler-Zerbes.
-We will use logarithmic matrices, developed by the author in \cite{MD}, for the factorization.
+This section addresses the factorization of unbounded $p$-adic $L$-functions (i.e. $p$-adic distributions) into bounded signed $p$-adic $L$-functions (i.e. $p$-adic measures) in the spirit of Pollack, Sprung, and Lei--Loeffler--Zerbes.
+We will apply the machinery of logarithmic matrices, developed by the author in \cite{MD}, to obtain this factorization.